Senior Partner Biologist, Woodland

-As a Partner Biologist for the Rangeland Watershed Initiative, I work with landowners and livestock producers to improve ecosystem health on private rangeland.
+As a Senior Partner Biologist for the Rangeland Watershed Initiative, I work with landowners and livestock producers to improve ecosystem health on private rangeland.
 I team up with Natural Resource Conservation Service (NRCS) staff to implement on-the-ground conservation practices and management strategies.
 Covering Yolo County, I work out of the NRCS office in Woodland, California.
 I provide conservation planning assistance aimed at benefitting fish and wildlife habitat and ecosystem function.
 To monitor the effects of our work, I also conduct bird and wildlife surveys, vegetation measurements, and habitat assessments on the ranches of participating landowners.

 In addition to working on rangelands, I work on projects that improve water management for birds in ricefields and restore native habitat for beneficial insects.
 I find it very motivating to work on projects that address the needs of wildlife while also benefitting human well-being through ecosystem services like water quality and quantity, pollination, food production, and carbon sequestration.